biolab/orange2/docs/reference/rst/Orange.data.domain.rst

      ['1', '2', '4', '0']

+.. _multiple-classes:

 Multiple classes
 ================

 A domain can have multiple additional class attributes.
 These are stored similarly to other features except that they are not used for learning.
-The list of such classes is stored in `class_vars`.
+The list of such classes is stored in :obj:`~Orange.data.Domain.class_vars`.
 When converting between domains, multiple classes can become ordinary features or the class, and vice versa.

 .. _meta-attributes: